-Mouthfeel: Medium-low to none.
-Hop flavour medium-low to none.
 Mouthfeel: Medium-full to full body, smooth, silky, sometimes an almost oily slickness from the oatmeal.
 Creamy.
 Medium to medium-high carbonation.

 Overall Impression: A very dark, full-bodied, roasty, malty ale with a complementary oatmeal flavour.

 History: An English seasonal variant of sweet stout that is usually less sweet than the original, and relies on oatmeal for body and complexity rather than lactose for body and sweetness.